• Skip to primary navigation

 17. Do you offer reimbursement for tuition?

-Nursing education tuition reimbursement is a highly valuable benefit that some institutions offer to their nurses.
+Nursing education tuition reimbursement is a highly valuable benefit some institutions offer their nurses.
 If they do, you can use this information to plan repayment of your student loans on your current or future coursework.

 18. I want to know the next steps in the interview process?